 The 2021 Revolving Loan, Term Loan and the 2022 Short Term Note require us to maintain a minimum debt service coverage ratio of 1.5 to 1.0.
-We were in compliance with, or had waivers for, all covenants under our debt facilities as of March 31, 2023.
+The debt service coverage ratio was temporarily removed from the 2021 revolving loan and short term note debt covenants for the rolling twelve month period ended June 30, 2023.
+We were in compliance with, or had waivers for, all covenants under our debt facilities as of June 30, 2023.